aheald-quadball/us-quadball-rulebook/rulebook.md

 ⚑ *Red Card*—Intentionally and illegally blocking a score

 7.1.4.
-Dodgeball vs quadball
+Dodgeball vs Quadball

 A. Players may not propel or use a held ball of their position to interact with a ball of another position with the following exceptions:
 i.
-Beaters may propel dodgeballs at a live quadball. ii.
-Chasers may use a held or propelled quadball to hit or deflect a live dodgeball.
+Beaters may propel dodgeballs at a live Quadball. ii.
+Chasers may use a held or propelled Quadball to hit or deflect a live dodgeball.
 a.
 If the referee determines that the player was not reasonably aware that the airborne dodgeball was dead and the play was otherwise legal, the player shall not be penalized.
 B. Any intentional illegal use of a held ball to interact with a ball not associated with one’s position is interpositional ball interference.
 C. Unintentionally and illegally acting on a ball not associated with one’s position by using a held ball in a manner that significantly affects the position or trajectory of that ball is incidental interpositional ball interference and results in a turnover of the affected ball.